whym/wikihadoop/README.rst

 2. Obtain our jar file from `download page`_.
 Alternatively, you can build the class and/or the jar by yourself (see `How to build`_).
 We will call the jar file ``wikihadoop.jar`` in this document.

-   - From our `download page`_ you can download the latest jar file or the tarball containing the default mapper for creating diffs.

 3. Find the jar file of Hadoop Streaming in your copy of Hadoop.
 It is probably found at ``mapred/contrib/streaming/hadoop-*-streaming.jar``.
 We will call it ``hadoop-streaming.jar`` in this document.

 4. Run a `Hadoop Streaming`_ command with the jar file and our input format specified.